hansonxyz/btrdupd/README.md

 #  btrdupd - BTRFS Deduplication Daemon

   (COMING SOON)

   A lightweight, continuous file deduplication daemon for BTRFS filesystems that runs with minimal system impact.

+  Overview

+  btrdupd is a daemon that continuously and passively deduplicates duplicate data on BTRFS filesystems.

+  btrdupd takes a file-based, opinionated approach to deduplication.
+The strategy involves indexing the filesystem into a SQLite database, then monitoring for changes over time using the BTRFS copy-on-write (COW) transaction log.
+Passively over time, files with identical sizes in the filesystem index are hashed, and when duplicate files are identified, they are submitted to markfasheh's duperemove tool for verification and safe deduplication.

+  btrdupd achieves low resource usage through careful engineering of each component.
+By leveraging SQLite, running with elevated ionice and cpunice settings, operating on a single processing thread, and implementing file-based rather than block-based deduplication, btrdupd can run continuously with minimal RAM, CPU, and disk space requirements.
+It reliably and asynchronously deduplicates all duplicate files, even on busy filesystems with numerous devices, sockets, snapshots, volatile databases, and mounted volumes.

+## Usage

-## Overview
+## How It Works

-btrdupd monitors BTRFS filesystems for duplicate files and automatically deduplicates them using `duperemove`.
-It's designed to run continuously in the background with minimal resource usage, finding and deduplicating files without administrator intervention.

 ## Key Features

-- **Automatic Deduplication**: Continuously finds and deduplicates identical files
+- **File Based Deduplication**: Continuously finds and deduplicates identical files
 - **Multi-Volume Support**: Monitor multiple BTRFS volumes with a single daemon
 - **Low System Impact**: Runs with lowest CPU/IO priority (nice 19, idle IO class)
-- **Smart Processing**: Only processes files that could be duplicates (same size)
-- **Intelligent Snapshot Support**: Automatically finds and deduplicates identical files in snapshots
+- **Fast Snapshot Deduplication**: Automatically finds and deduplicates identical files in snapshots
-- **Extent Awareness**: Detects already-deduplicated files to avoid redundant work
 - **Safe Operation**: Uses `duperemove` for verified, safe deduplication
 - **Operational Modes**: One-time processing or continuous daemon mode